Interface and abstract (base) class¶

 There are two purposes for using abstract classes:

-• In a class hierarchy, we can map code common to descendants into an abstract common base class, thus avoiding code duplication.
+- In a class hierarchy, we can place common code for the descendants in an abstract common base class, thus avoiding code duplication.

-• We can uniformly refer to descendants as abstract base classes (e.g. heterogeneous collections).
+- We can uniformly handle descendants by referring to them as abstract ancestors (e.g., heterogeneous collections).

-in .NET, as in Java, a class can have only one base class class.
+In the .NET environment, just like in Java, a class can only have one base class (single inheritance).

 An interface is nothing more than a set of operations.
-In fact, it corresponds to an abstract class whose all operations are abstract.
+Essentially, it corresponds to an abstract class where all the methods are abstract.

-In C# you can define an interface with the interface keyword:
+In C#, we can define an interface using the interface

 public interface ISerializable